7Geese/eslint-config-7geese/.github/RELEASING.md

 **Minor versions**

-Bumps plugins/dependencies which add new features or rules (which will then need to be tested in our codebase).
+Turning on/off rules, bumping plugins/dependencies which add new features or rules (which will then need to be tested in our codebase).

 **Patch versions**

 Minor typos or documentation fixes.
-Could also include package upgrades, as long as they are minor/bug fix type updates.
+Could also include package upgrades, as long as they are only minor/bug fix type updates.